 Sherlock, Jr. (1924) Director: Joseph Frank “Buster” Keaton

-Buster Keaton is the master of cinematic comedy and Sherlock Jr is by far one of his best films.
-Not only does it bring the audience to uproarious laughter, but also the meta-textual ingenuity laden throughout the film’s concept of a theatre projectionist who dreams of becoming a detective has no analogue.
+Buster Keaton is the master of cinematic comedy and Sherlock Jr is his best film.
+Not only does it bring the audience to uproarious laughter, but also the meta-textual meditation on the cinematic medium is laden throughout the film’s concept of a theatre projectionist who dreams of becoming a detective has no analogue.
 The shot transitions and special effects for the scenes when Keaton’s character jumps onto the silver screen are delightful and impressive for all audiences everywhere.
-Sherlock, Jr. is an amazing film.
+Sherlock, Jr. is a magnificent film.

-Keaton plays a movie theatre attendant/projectionist (he secretly wishes he was a detective) who goes to buy a $1 box of chocolates but he amusingly changes the $1 to a $4 to impress a nearby girl.
-However he is taken over by a “local sheik” -a tough guy who steals Keaton’s love interest’s father’s watch and pawns it in order to buy another box of chocolates.
+Keaton plays a movie theatre attendant/projectionist (he secretly wishes he was a detective) who buy a $1 box of chocolates but he amusingly changes the $1 to a $4 to impress a nearby girl.
+However he is taken over by a “local sheik” -a tough guy who steals the girl’s father’s watch and pawns it in order to buy another box of chocolates.
 The local sheik then plants the receipt in Keaton’s pocket and Keaton is forced to leave the girl’s house when her father discovers the receipt and blames Keaton.
 Distraught, he returns to his theatre and falls asleep in the projection room, while a film about a stolen pearl necklace plays below in the theatre.
-During his dream, Keaton crawls down into the theatre and climbs into the move screen, appearing suddenly in several different films.
-Finally, he appears as Sherlock, Jr. at a gathering to recover the necklace and rescue his kidnapped love interest.
-He outwits the two who stole the necklace in the film in a great car chase scene.
+During his dream, Keaton crawls down into the theatre and magically climbs onto the move screen, appearing suddenly in several different scenes.
+Finally, he appears as Sherlock, Jr. at a gathering to recover the necklace and rescue his kidnapped paramour.
+He outwits the two men who stole the necklace in the film in a great car chase scene.

 The film was largely a bust when it was released, even after Keaton spent more time putting this film together than many of his others, but today it is largely recognized as a classic.

 Keaton practiced for four months to learn all the trick pool shots shown at the end of the film, and the filming of the pool scene took five days to shoot.
-Additionally, Keaton was always known for completing his own stunts, such as in the scene with the water basin where he slipped and badly fractured his neck, nearly breaking it and killing him.
-This painful take wound up being the final cut used in the final version of the film.
+Additionally, Keaton was regularly known for completing his own stunts, such as in the scene with the water basin where he slipped and badly fractured his neck, nearly breaking it and killing him.
+This painful take was the cut used in the final version of the film.